jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/00-InitialSetup.md

 Prerequisites/other things to check for each team:

-The deployment of the COVID19 Modern Data Warehousing WhatTheHack Lab environment includes the following for each team.
+The deployment of the COVID19 Modern Data Warehousing hack Lab environment includes the following for each team.

 ##### COVID Policy Resources